henrylin03/video-games/README.md

 ### Scraper

-The data is scraped from [Metacritic.com](https://www.metacritic.com) using the `scraper.py` script, which uses Selenium in Python.
+The data is scraped from [Metacritic.com](https://www.metacritic.com) using the `scraper.py` script, which uses Beautiful Soup in Python.

 Due to some video games having Metascores but insufficient user reviews for a user score, and vice versa, the script requires scraping of both lists.